 According to California’s “Implied Consent Law,” you are required to submit to chemical testing to determine your BAC if a police officer arrests you for DUI and the officer has probable cause to believe you were driving under the influence.

 After being arrested, often you can chose either the breathalyzer or chemical tests.
 The breathalyzer is fairly reliable, but the results aren’t for a number of reasons.
 Breathalyzer tests don’t test for blood alcohol concentration (“BAC”), which requires a blood sample be taken to be analyzed.
 Because of this, the police will indirectly make an estimate of your BAC.

 The most accurate tests to determine BAC are blood tests.
 Because of this, if given the choice you should choose a blood test if you feel your BAC is under the legal limit of 0.8.
 Also, your blood sample must be preserved under a specific set of rules that will then be available for your attorney’s use in order for their later independent testing and analysis.

 Although you can’t be forced to take a chemical blood test, if you refuse the Department of Motor Vehicles will suspend your California Driver’s License for one year, no matter what the outcome of the DUI case against you.
 You can request a hearing to contest the suspension, but it must be requested within 10 days from your DUI arrest date.

-The Law Offices of Sevens Legal, APC, understands DUI cases inside and out, and they are committed to uncovering contradictory evidence, procedural errors, or violations of your rights.
+The Law Offices of Sevens Legal Criminal Lawyers, understands DUI cases inside and out, and they are committed to uncovering contradictory evidence, procedural errors, or violations of your rights.
 We determine the correct defense strategy based on the facts pertaining to your case.
-Sevens Legal, APC, handles all DUI cases such as:
+Sevens Legal Criminal Lawyers, handles all DUI cases such as: